RFN: A Random-Feature Based Newton Method for Empirical Risk Minimization in Reproducing Kernel Hilbert Spaces: Random-Feature Based Newton Method

 \subsection{Background on Random Features for Kernel Approximation}

-As discussed in the Introduction, the Hessian of the objective function in \eqref{eq:riskrkhs} can be written as $\Hb(\wb)=\Kb\Db(\wb)\Kb + \lambda \Kb$, where $[\Kb]_{ij}=k(\xb_i,\xb_j)$ is the gram matrix.
-The Hessian is a square matrix of size $n$ and a plain inversion of that in Newton's method introduces a prohibitive cost of $O(n^3)$.
+As discussed in the introduction, the Hessian of the objective function in \eqref{eq:riskrkhs} can be written as $\Hb(\wb)=\frac{1}{n}\Kb\Db(\wb)\Kb + \lambda \Kb$, where $[\Kb]_{ij}=k(\xb_i,\xb_j)$ is the gram matrix.
+The Hessian is a square matrix of size $n$, and a plain inversion of that in Newton method introduces a prohibitive cost of $O(n^3)$.
+As $n$ is the number of data points, this cost is specifically expensive for big data problems.

 To find a low-rank representation of Hesssian, the key is to approximate the gram matrix $\Kb\in \R^{n\times n}$, which in general is dense.
-An elegant method for kernel approximation, called random Fourier features, was introduced in \cite{rahimi2008random}.
-Let $\tau(\omegab)$ be a probability density with support $\Omega \subseteq \R^d$.
+An elegant method for kernel approximation, called random Fourier features, is introduced by \citet{rahimi2008random}.
+Let $p(\omegab)$ be a probability density with support $\Omega \subseteq \R^d$.
 Consider any kernel function with the following integral form

 where $\phi(\xb,\omegab) : \R^d \rightarrow \R$ is a feature map.
 We can immediately see from \eqref{kernel function} that the kernel function can be approximated via Monte-Carlo sampling as